List of first-class cricket quadruple centuries: History

 Archie MacLaren was the first player to score a quadruple century in first-class cricket, in 1895.

 Prior to 1895, the highest score in first-class cricket was W. G. Grace's 344.
 This total was surpassed by Archie MacLaren, playing for Lancashire during a County Championship match against Somerset.
-MacLaren opened the batting for his side at the County Ground, Taunton, and struck 1 six and 64 fours during his innings, which lasted well into the second day of the three-day match.
+MacLaren opened the batting for his side at the Taunton County Ground, and struck 1 six and 64 fours during his innings, which lasted well into the second day of the three-day match.
 (Note: Lancashire won the toss and batted first, scoring 801 in 222 five-ball overs.
 Archie MacLaren, Lancashire's captain, scored 424, and Arthur Paul made 177.
 Somerset replied with 143 and, following on, 206.
 Johnny Briggs took five for 78 and Arthur Mold five for 76 in Somerset's second innings.
 Lancashire won by an innings and 452 runs.)
 MacLaren's score of 424 remained the only quadruple century for over 25 years, until Bill Ponsford accumulated 429 runs in his third first-class match.
 (Note: Tasmania won the toss and batted first, scoring 217.
 Victoria replied with a world record 1,059 including centuries from Bill Ponsford (429) and Hammy Love (156).
 Tasmania then made 176 in their second innings, losing by an innings and 666 runs.)
 Ponsford improved on his own record four years later, reaching 437 runs; (Note: Queensland won the toss and decided to field first.
 Victoria scored 793, including centuries from Bill Ponsford (437) and "Stork" Hendry (129); Gordon Amos took five for 148.
 In reply Queensland made 189 (Don Blackie took six for 46) and, following on, 407 including 118 from Cecil Thompson; Bert Ironmonger took five for 88.
 Victoria won by an innings and 197 runs.
 Ponsford became the first man to break his own record for the highest first-class innings.) both of his quadruple centuries were scored at the Melbourne Cricket Ground.
 The next quadruple century was again scored in Australia, on this occasion by Don Bradman.
 Playing at the Sydney Cricket Ground, Bradman passed Ponsford's total, finishing on 452 not out.
 (Note: New South Wales won the toss and batted first, scoring 235, to which Queensland replied with 227 (Stan McCabe taking five for 36).
 In their second innings New South Wales amassed 761 for eight declared, with centuries from Donald Bradman (a world record 452*) and Alan Kippax (115) (Alec Hurwood took six for 179).
 Chasing 770 to win, Queensland were bowled out for 84 (Sam Everett took six for 23) and lost by 685 runs.)
 His innings, which lasted 415 minutes, is the quickest of any quadruple century.